mktour-org/ws-server/docs/socket-events.md

 PUB-SUB

+every tournament has its own prefix, so it looks like this. id is id of tournament, see schema.

 topics:
-1. tournament-games
+1. tournament/id/games
-2. tournament-status
+2. tournament/id/status
-3. tournament-bracket
+3. tournament/id/bracket
-4. tournament-players
+4. tournament/id/players

 tournament-games:
 1. game-result-added